cypress-io/cypress/docs/source/api/commands/and.md

 comments: false
 ---

 Create an assertion.
 Assertions are automatically retried until they pass or time out.
-Use them to describe the state your app must be in before proceeding.

 {% note info %}
 An alias of {% url `.should()` should %}